cloudmesh-community/sp19-222-101/project-report/report.md

 misclassification is important emails being flagged as malicious and dangerous emails being flagged as benign.
 This would make it even more confusing to the user to determine the legitimacy of their received emails.

+:wave: revisist the last two sentecnes of the above they could use some polish.

 ## The Algorithm